stangeorge/book-reviews/README.md

     * The Caves of Steel
     * The Naked Sun
     * Gold: The Final Science Fiction Collection
-* Dune By Frank Herbert
+* Dune by Frank Herbert

 ---

 ### Fiction

-* The Book Thief By Marcus Zusak (Awesome)
+* The Book Thief by Marcus Zusak (Awesome)
 * Carlos Ruiz Zafón
     * The Shadow of the Wind (Awesome)
     * Prisoner of Heaven
     * Angels Game
-* The Handmaid’s Tale By Margaret Atwood
+* The Handmaid’s Tale by Margaret Atwood
 * Ayn Rand
     * Atlas Shrugged
     * Fountainhead
-* The Traitor's Emblem By Juan Gómez-Jurado
+* The Traitor's Emblem by Juan Gómez-Jurado
-* Family Life By Akhil Sharma
+* Family Life by Akhil Sharma
-* My Sister's Keeper By Jodi Picoult
+* My Sister's Keeper by Jodi Picoult
-* The Girl with All the Gifts By M.R.
+* The Girl with All the Gifts by M.R.
 Carey

 ---